In 1947, Andy Dufresne (Tim Robbins

 Not long after, the police storm Shawshank Prison.
 Hadley is arrested for murder; Red says he was taken away "crying like a little girl."
 Warden Norton finally opens his safe, which he hadn't touched since Andy escaped, and instead of his books, he finds the Bible he had given Andy.
 Norton opens it to the book of Exodus

 and finds that the pages have been cut out in the shape of Andy's rock hammer.
 Norton walks back to his desk as the police pound on his door, takes out a small revolver and shoots himself under the chin.
 Red remarks that he wondered if the warden thought, right before pulling the trigger, how "Andy could ever have gotten the best of him."

-One day, with a compass he bought from the pawn shop, he followed Andy's instructions, hitchhiking to Buxton and arriving at the stone wall Andy described.
-Just like Andy said, there was a large black stone.
+One day, with a compass he bought from the pawn shop, he follows Andy's instructions, hitchhiking to Buxton and arriving at the stone wall Andy described.
+Just as Andy said, there was a large black stone.
 Under it was a small box containing a large sum of cash and instructions to find him.
 He said he needed somebody "who could get things" for a "project" of his.

 Red violates parole and leaves the halfway house, unconcerned since no one is likely to do an extensive manhunt for "an old crook like [him]."
 He takes a bus to Fort Hancock, where he crosses into Mexico.
 The two friends are finally reunited on the beach of Zihuatanejo on the Pacific coast.